input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-02-01-monetary-policy.md

 # Cardano Monetary Policy
 <div style="border-radius:5px;padding:10px;background: #ede9a1;margin-bottom:20px" markdown="1">
-*Disclaimer: The actual number of Ada Vouchers sold will be updated after the Sale ends.
-The numbers shared in this document will be updated when actual number is finalized.
-This outdated version of the monetary policy is still good in spirit but will be revised.
+*Disclaimer: This outdated version of the monetary policy is still good in spirit but will be revised.
 Look forward to a blog post about this topic next week.*
 </div>

 <div style="border-radius:5px;padding:10px;background: #ede9a1;margin-bottom:20px" markdown="1">